-An audit is nothing but an official inspection, and as per the Income Tax Act of 1961, under Section 44AB, certain categories of individuals as well as certain businesses, must have their books of accounts audited.
-For businesses and people, a tax audit is necessary once you do business over and above a specific amount.
-Here’s all that you need to know about tax audit in India.
+An audit is nothing but an official inspection.
+As per the Income Tax Act of 1961, under Section 44AB, specific categories of individuals and certain businesses, must have their books of accounts audited.
+A tax audit is necessary for businesses and people once you do business over and above a specific amount.
+Here’s all that you need to know about tax audits in India.

-Its core purpose is to ensure that you or your business is abiding by the tax laws put in place by the Income Tax Act of India.
+Its core purpose is to ensure that you or your business abides by the tax laws put in place by the Income Tax Act of India.
 Once complete, the tax audit makes it easy for you to file tax returns.
-By looking into your books of accounts, a tax audit catches any errors or discrepancies early on and ensures that you’re disclosing the information that you’re supposed to.
+A tax audit catches any errors or discrepancies early on by looking into your books of accounts and ensures that you’re disclosing the information you’re supposed to.
 Also, once you carry out a tax audit, it is easy for the tax authorities to go through your income tax returns.

-It is compulsory for certain people to have an income tax audit and as per the law, these are the categories that must participate in a tax audit.
+Certain people must have an income tax audit, and as per the law, these are the categories that must participate in a tax audit.

 If you have opted for the presumptive taxation scheme as a professional or businessperson, and your total sales/ turnover is more than Rs.
-2 crore, you are required to carry out a tax audit.
+2 crore, you must carry out a tax audit.
 Similarly, if you find that your profits are lesser than what was determined by the presumptive taxation scheme, you have to carry out a tax audit to confirm this.

 A chartered accountant or a firm of CAs conduct this audit.
-However, the tax audit limit rests at 60 audits per CA. In case of a firm, the tax audit limit is applicable to each of the firm’s partners.
+However, the tax audit limit rests at 60 audits per CA. In the case of a firm, the tax audit limit applies to each firm’s partners.

 When it comes to the type of audits or classification of audits, you’ll find that there are 3 main types: